 Go to Al-Balad

-The highlight of my trip is the Old City of Jeddah, known as Al-Balad.
+A must see in Jeddah is the Old City, known as Al-Balad.
 Founded in the seventh century, Al-Balad historically served as the centre of Jeddah and is listed in UNESCO’s World Heritage Site.
 The city is home for buildings that are 500 years old!
 Some of them still are in pretty good condition.
 For photography, the place is great during the daytime.
 The shops are closed and you can take photos without too many people around, as it is too hot during the day.

 By downloading an offline map with Google Maps, I was able to walk around without getting lost.
 My walking journey during the day started at Mekkah Gate.